mtvtech/aws-bootcamp-cruddur-2023/journal/week1.md

 Some of the highlights from week1 learning are:

-Troubleshooting:
+Installing dependecies such as "npm i" before running "docker compse up"

-Installing dependecies such as "npm i" before running "docker compse up" npm install packages (or npm i)
+npm install packages (or npm i) - well, what does "npm i" do?

 "This command installs a package and any packages that it depends on.
 If the package has a package-lock, or an npm shrinkwrap file, or a yarn lock file, the installation of dependencies will be driven by that, respecting the following order of precedence" https://docs.npmjs.com/cli/v9/commands/npm-install